 Antonino Cardillo was born in May 1975 in the Sicilian town of Eryx.
 After a decisive meeting with Maria Antonietta Castagna, the young Italian decided to study architecture in Palermo under the direction of Antonietta Iolanda Lima, with whom he maintains a profound academic relationship.
 After graduating in 2002, he began collaborating with Pietro Maltese, resulting in the famous Dualistic House, an ultra-contemporary structure.
 Their work was hailed by World Architecture News and the Expa Gallery.

-Antonino Cardillo, with Pietro Maltese, Dualistic House, Erice, 2003.
+Antonino Cardillo, Dualistic Space House, Erice, 2003.

 The revelation of the Houses for No One